-(psst: those “slate” tiles are actually solar-powered glass tiles)
+(psst: those “slate” tiles are actually solar-powered glass tiles from Tesla/Solar City)

 Interested in making your home or investment properties higher-tech?
 Or perhaps more eco-friendly and green?
 Maybe you just like the idea of self-sufficiency, your home powered independently from the grid?